cbaltzer/NativeUI/Readme.md

 ### showViewControllerFromXibWithFrame( string xib, Rect frame )

 Loads a view controller from a XIB and presents in the specified frame, on top of Unity.
+The frame parameter generates a CGRect which internally does pixel doubling for Retina displays.

 Note: The view is not animated, and the Unity VM is not paused.
 The view controller must be the same name as the XIB.